Ford Motor Company: 21st century

-William Clay Ford Jr., great-grandson of Henry Ford (and better known by his nickname "Bill"), was appointed executive chairman in 1998, and also became chief executive officer of the company in 2001, with the departure of Jacques Nasser, becoming the first member of the Ford family to head the company since the retirement of his uncle, Henry Ford II, in 1982.
-Ford sold motorsport engineering company Cosworth to Gerald Forsythe and Kevin Kalkhoven in 2004, the start of a decrease in Ford's motorsport involvement.
-Upon the retirement of president and chief operations officer Jim Padilla in April 2006, Bill Ford assumed his roles as well.
-Five months later, in September, Ford named Alan Mulally as president and CEO, with Ford continuing as executive chairman.
 In December 2006, the company raised its borrowing capacity to about $25 billion, placing substantially all corporate assets as collateral.
 Chairman Bill Ford has stated that "bankruptcy is not an option".
 Ford and the United Auto Workers, representing approximately 46,000 hourly workers in North America, agreed to a historic contract settlement in November 2007 giving the company a substantial break in terms of its ongoing retiree health care costs and other economic issues.
 The agreement included the establishment of a company-funded, independently run Voluntary Employee Beneficiary Association (VEBA) trust to shift the burden of retiree health care from the company's books, thereby improving its balance sheet.
 This arrangement took effect on January 1, 2010.
 As a sign of its currently strong cash position, Ford contributed its entire current liability (estimated at US$5.5 billion as of December 31, 2009) to the VEBA in cash, and also pre-paid US$500 million of its future liabilities to the fund.
 The agreement also gave hourly workers the job security they were seeking by having the company commit to substantial investments in most of its factories.

 The automaker reported the largest annual loss in company history in 2006 of $12.7 billion, and estimated that it would not return to profitability until 2009.
 However, Ford surprised Wall Street in the second quarter of 2007 by posting a $750 million profit.
 Despite the gains, the company finished the year with a $2.7 billion loss, largely attributed to finance restructuring at Volvo.
 On June 2, 2008, Ford sold its Jaguar and Land Rover operations to Tata Motors for $2.3 billion.